This website contains images of people who have passed away.

 What is an Acknowledgement of Traditional Owners?

-An Acknowledgement of Traditional Owners can be done by anyone and is a way of showing awareness of, and respect for, the Aboriginal Traditional Owners of the land on which a meeting or event is being held.
+An Acknowledgement of Traditional Owners, sometimes called an Acknowledgement of Country, is a way of paying respects to the Aboriginal Traditional Owners of the land on which a meeting or event is being held.

 When is an Acknowledgement of Traditional Owners appropriate?

-An Acknowledgement of Traditional Owners should be given at formal events, forums and functions such as Government and Local Government meetings, conferences, school assemblies, concerts, board meetings, and official openings.
+An Acknowledgement of Traditional Owners should be given at formal events, forums and functions.
+For example:

-The first speaker at an event (following a Welcome or in the absence of a Welcome) should give the Acknowledgment of Traditional Owners.
+The first speaker at an event (following a Welcome or in the absence of a Welcome) should give the Acknowledgement of Traditional Owners.

 Subsequent speakers may also give an Acknowledgement.

-Are the names of Formally Recognised Traditional Owner corporations the names of the Traditional Owner groups?
+Are Traditional Owner corporations the same as Traditional Owner groups?

-All Formally Recognised Traditional Owners are represented by Traditional Owner corporations.
-There are currently 11 Formally Recognised Traditional Owner corporations covering approximately 75% of the State.
+There are currently 12 Formally Recognised Traditional Owner corporations covering approximately 77.5% of Victoria.

 Once you find the name of the Formally Recognised Traditional Owner corporation on the map, cross check it with the table below to find the Traditional Owner name.